 Figure 3.
-Bidirectional Fahrenheit Celsius converter in the original Fabrik (Source [6])
+Bidirectional Fahrenheit Celsius converter in the original Fabrik (Source [5])

 The original Fabrik demonstrated bidirectional data-flow with a Fahrenheit to Celsius converter as seen in Figure 2.
-While not all users may be comfortable with the backwards operation of a ' \times ÷' or '+-' component, we think that bidirectional data-flow can be an enriching feature when used at the right level.
+While not all users may be comfortable with the backwards operation of a '×÷' or '+-' component, we think that bidirectional data-flow can be an enriching feature when used at the right level.
 So we combine the overall data-flow behavior with a simple imperative scripting language inside of components.
-We used JavaScript as a scripting language but we are planning to integrate a visual tile scripting language such as Etoys [8], Scratch [10], or TileScript [18] to make the scripting part more end-user friendly.
+We used JavaScript as a scripting language but we are planning to integrate a visual tile scripting language like Etoys [7], Scratch [9], or TileScript [17] to make the scripting part more end-user friendly.